kozistr/kozistr.github.io/_posts/about.md

 **Optimizer**

+- **pytorch-optimizer** :: Bunch of optimizer implementations in PyTorch
+  > - **pytorch_optimizer** :: Bunch of optimizer implementations in PyTorch with clean-code, strict types.
+Also, including useful optimization ideas.
+Most of the implementations are based on the original paper, but I added some tweaks. :: [code](https://github.com/kozistr/pytorch_optimizer)

 - **AdaBound** :: Optimizer that trains as fast as Adam and as good as SGD
   > - **AdaBound-tensorflow** :: AdaBound Optimizer implementation in tensorflow :: [code](https://github.com/kozistr/AdaBound-tensorflow)

 - **RAdam** :: On The Variance Of The Adaptive Learning Rate And Beyond in tensorflow